-New Zealand passport ranking
+New Zealand Passport Ranking

-The New Zealand passport currently ranks on the 7th place according to the Guide visa index.
+The New Zealand passport currently ranks on the 7th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 185 countries.
 With a high mobility score it is one of the most desirable passports in the world.
 New Zealand passport holders have visa-free access and visas on arrival to countries such as Japan, United Kingdom, United Arab Emirates, USA and the entire European Union.
 This allows almost instant travel opportunities.
 New Zealand passport holders do however require a visa to enter about 41 destinations in the world.
 Some countries where visa is required are China, India, Russia and Cuba.

 The island nation of New Zealand is a former British colony consisting of 16 regions.
 The most important regions are Auckland, Canterbury, Wellington and Waikato.
 The country is situated in Oceania, South Pacific Ocean, just southeast of Australia.
 New Zealand is the 4th largest country in Oceania with a surface area of 268,021 square kilometers.
 Its climate is mostly temperate with some regional differences.
 The terrain is characterized by mountains with vast coastal plains.